jadsm/cactus-cancer-trial/README.md

 Once the installation is complete, you can run the primary analysis scripts located in the root directory.

 Ensure that any required .dta files are placed in the appropriate data directory before running the scripts.

+To request the data, please refer to Dr Rebecca Lee (rebecca.lee-3@manchester.ac.uk).

 ## Contact
 For inquiries regarding the forecasting models or data access, please contact the authors at Systems Forecasting (hitesh@systemsforecasting.co.uk and juan@systemsforecasting.co.uk).